 The NRT promotes the use of Sheep Pasture as a natural location for families and individuals to enjoy for recreation, hiking, running, wildlife viewing, birding ,and other related activities.
 To maintain the peaceful and safe environment for all visitors, drones are not permitted at NRT properties.
 Also, for the safety of visitors, only NRT vehicles are permitted on any trails outside of the main driveway at Sheep Pasture.

-A: Sheep Pasture is open in fall and winter for many forms of outdoor recreation.
+A: Sheep Pasture is open throughout the year for many forms of outdoor recreation.
 We encourage visitors to enjoy the wonder of the natural world throughout the Sheep Pasture property.
 There are many locations suitable for family and individual activities.
 For the protection of the environment and wildlife, please note that motorized recreational vehicles, including dirt bikes, snow machines, and ATV's, are not allowed on any properties or trails owned or maintained by NRT in any season; these cannot be used because of the damage they can cause to habitats and trails.
 Trail style or other bicycles are allowed, provided riders stay on the gravel paths that are established.
 Horses are also not allowed on the trail system at NRT.

 Q: Are food and drinks available at Sheep Pasture?